 Focus and Scope

-The European Journal of Case Reports in Internal Medicine is an official journal of the European Federation of Internal Medicine (EFIM), a Federation gathering the major national internal medicine societies in Europe.
+The European Journal of Case Reports in Internal Medicine is an official journal of the European Federation of Internal Medicine (EFIM), representing 35 national societies from 33 European countries.

-The journal would also consider brief reasoned reports of issues relevant to the practice of Internal Medicine, as well as Abstracts submitted to scientific meetings of European Societies of Internal Medicine.
+The Journal may also consider brief and reasoned reports on issues relevant to the practice of Internal Medicine, as well as Abstracts submitted to the scientific meetings of acknowledged medical societies.

 The policy and scope of the journal are outlined in an Editorial of the Editor in Chief John Kellett, MD, and quoted herebelow.